microsauce/gravy/README.md

 	Goals:
 	clean         - delete all build products
-	compile       - compile all Java and Groovy source (output to target/classes) - depends on clean test          - execute all test scripts defined in src/test/groovy - depends on compile run           - run your Gravy application in dev mode (this is the default goal) - depends on compile war           - bundle the application as a web archive [appName].war in the target folder - depends on test
+	compile       - compile all Java and Groovy sources (output to target/classes) - depends on clean test          - execute all test scripts defined in src/test/groovy - depends on compile run           - run your Gravy application in dev mode (this is the default goal) - depends on compile war           - bundle your application as a web archive [appName].war in the target folder - depends on test

 	Flags:
 	env           - specify the execution environment ('dev' by default) conf          - configure an application property on the command line, overriding config.groovy
 	skip-tests    - for the lazy

+	Tools:
+	create [appName]      - create a new application with the given name create-mod [modName]  - create a new module with the given name jar-mod               - bundle a module as a jar file app-to-mod [modName]  - convert an application into a module, optional name parameter (defaults to app name)